matthewrodin/AzureAnalysisServices-SlidingWindowPartitioning/README.md

 	c.
 Under “Data Warehouse name” -> Enter a name for the data warehouse

+	d.
+Under “Server” -> Click “Create New”

+		i.
+Under “Server Name” -> Enter a unique name for the server

+		ii.
+Under “Server Admin Login” -> Create a username for the server

+		iii.
+Under “Password” -> Create a password for the server

+		iv.
+Under “Location” -> Select “Canada Central”

+		v.
+Tick “Allow Azure services to access server”

+		vi.
+Click “OK”

+	e.
+Under “Performance Level”, select “Select performance level”

+		i.
+Click “Gen2”

+		ii.
+Scale the data warehouse.
+For reference, the service levels range from DW100c to DW30000c.

+		iii.
+Click “Apply”

+	f.
+On the bottom left, click the blue “Review + Create” button

+	g.
+On the bottom left, click the blue “Create” button

 Deployment may take up to 20 minutes.